golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-With that simple optimization, a rebenchmarked result indicates
+With that simple optimization, a benchmarked result indicates
 an 80% reduction of memory usage:

 ```txt {linenos=inline,hl_lines=[3,7,11],linenostart=1}